-“It’s almost as though when I pointed my tumbler with my index finger extended over the inlaid stainless steel rim, I became someone else.
-Someone who doesn’t play by the rules, someone who has a past – which I don’t by the way, not in the way that phrase generally means anyway.
+“It’s as though when I pointed my tumbler with my index finger extended over the inlaid stainless steel rim, I became someone else.
+Someone who doesn’t play by the rules, someone who has a past – which I don’t by the way, not in the way that phrase generally means.
 Someone capable of anything at anytime.
 Such as pointing at other things with my scotch glass.
 And now I can’t stop.”

-In the liquor store there was a brief disagreement between Mr. Shardy and the LCBO manager, who initially didn’t see why Tom should be allowed to carry a glass of scotch around in plain view when everyone else has to wait until they get home to imbibe.
+In the liquor store there was a brief disagreement between Mr. Shardy and the manager, who initially didn’t see why Tom should be allowed to carry a glass of scotch around in plain view when everyone else has to wait until they get home to drink.
 But then Tom started pointing.